codaxy/dashboards/README.md

 ### Getting Started

-Clone the repo and install packages using `yarn install` or `npm install`.
+Clone the repository and install packages using `yarn install` or `npm install`.

-Start the application on your machine:
+To start the application on your machine, run:

 ```
 npm start